RobertZenz/org.bonsaimind.bukkitplugins/SimpleCronClone/README.md

 Internal Structure
 ------------------

-The Plugin is divided into three files:
+The Plugin is divided into two files:

  * Plugin.java
  * Engine.java